flot/flot/docs/API.md

      ```function (canvasX, canvasY, series, radius, computeDistance, items)```

     The findNearbyItems hook is used to extend the default behavior of
     the flot-provided 'findNearbyItems' function.
-The hover plugin will take
+The hover plugin, as an
-    advantage of this new capability by reporting the whole set of items
-    discovered by findNearbyItems (including the ones the user-defined hook
+    example, will report items discovered through this hook through the
-    has found) in the args of the hover or click events it will raise.
-This
+    hover and click events it raises.
-    allows user to describe non-default behaviors for items found on hover or
-    click through their hook.

     canvasX and canvasY are the canvas-space coordinates used to search from
     for the nearby items.

-    series is the data series that was allowed by the seriesFilter function
+    series is the current data series for which the findNearbyItems hook should return nearby data.
+The hook will be called for each data series separately, as long as it is not filtered out by the seriesFilter function used by the caller.
-    provided by the wrapper 'findNearbyItems' function.

     seriesIndex is the index of the data series.
 This is largely being provided
     as it is needed in the returned item (if found).